 located on the underside.
 The spores are wind dispersed, doing best when landing in the crevices of rough barked trees, so

-from their base and overlapping to form a good receptacle for the leaves and other forest litter floating down through the forest
+their base and overlapping to form a good receptacle for the leaves and other forest litter floating down through the forest which

-which provide the plant with nutrition.
-In Australia Platycerium superbum is found growing in the wild from the Nabiac Valley in
+provide the plant with nutrition.
+In Australia Platycerium superbum is found growing in the wild from the Nabiac Valley in the

-the north east of NSW northwards to Cape York in QLD, and continuing north through Papua New Guinea, Indonesia and
+north east of NSW northwards to Cape York in QLD, and continuing north through Papua New Guinea, Indonesia and Malaysia.

-Malaysia.
-Because of their spectacular appearance Staghorns and other similar species were, and still are today, prized as both
+Because of their spectacular appearance Staghorns and other similar species were, and still are today, prized as both garden and